Tadese Tola: Career

-He competed as a junior at the 2006 IAAF World Cross Country Championships and helped the Ethiopian team to a junior team bronze with his tenth-place finish.
+Tola competed as a junior at the 2006 IAAF World Cross Country Championships and helped the Ethiopian team to a junior team bronze with his tenth-place finish.
 At the 2006 African Championships he finished fifth in the 10,000 metres with a personal best time of 28:15.16 minutes.
 He finished seventh at the 2006 IAAF World Road Running Championships, thereby helping Ethiopia to a bronze medal in the team competition.

 He was the 2007 winner of the Cross Internacional de Venta de Baños in Spain, and Tola went on to finish seventh at the 2007 IAAF World Cross Country Championships in Mombasa.
 He was Ethiopia's best finisher in the competition, in which reigning champion Kenenisa Bekele dropped out from exhaustion.
 A week after the IAAF World Cross Country Championships, he won the Cherry Blossom Ten Mile Run in Washington DC.
 On track, he won the silver at the 2007 All-Africa Games in the 10,000 m in July, but only managed 13th in the final at the 2007 World Championships in Athletics.
 He had much success on the American road circuit in 2008, winning the Falmouth Road Race and then going to take first place in the 2008 New York City Half Marathon with a time of 1:00:58.
 He closed the year with a win at the San Silvestre Vallecana in Spain.

 He ran at the 2009 IAAF World Cross Country Championships and finished 17th overall.
 He broke the course record at the Healthy Kidney 10K run in Central Park in May that year – finishing with a time of 27:48 minutes, he beat Dathan Ritzenhein's previous record by 20 seconds to win the Zayed Bonus prize of $20,000.
 Tola was disqualified from the 2009 Peachtree Road Race for elbowing competitor Boaz Cheboiywo in the final 30 metres of the race.
 Tola was the fourth-place finisher before being disqualified.
 Tola's agent later disputed the disqualification, saying that Tola's actions were unintentional.
 He followed an appeal, but it was received too late for review.
 He defended his title at the NYC Half Marathon, finishing a minute ahead of the rest of the field.
 He ran in his first marathon at the 2009 Chicago Marathon, running 2:15:48 to take tenth place.